tribblix/build/patches/openjdk24/README.txt

 JDK 24 now that jdk23 has been branched off.

+Cleanup: Enable dtrace probes and libjvm_dtrace by default.

 Cleanup: unnecessary use of thread instead of pthread.

 Cleanup: SolarisFileSystem is always for 5.11 and up.